matteocacciola/sentiment/docs/sentiment.md

 ```

 #### SENTIMENT_YOUTUBE_VIDEO_COUNT
-In case you want to use Youtube as one of your media to collect information about the Sentiment, this key can be used
+In case you want to use YouTube as one of your media to collect information about the Sentiment, this key can be used
 to set the number of videos to retrieve in the spanned time range.
 The videos are ordered by the descending number of
 interactions.